 Now, if you’re new here, you might be wondering what the live Q&As are all about.
-Every month, I host a coffee meeting via Zoom.
+Every month, I host a variety of free trainings.
 These are open to all my newsletter subscribers.
-You can watch the recordings inside the Work-At-Home Resource Library.
+You can receive an invitation to the next training, by joining the Work-At-Home Resource Library.

-When you join the library, you’ll also get access to 20+ work-at-home resources and an invitation to the next call.
+When you join the library, you’ll also get access to 20+ work-at-home resources and an invitation to the FREE Make Money From Home community.
 Click the image below to find out more.

 Now, keep reading for a summary of this month’s conversation.

 How To Grow Your Business

 Without income, you can’t grow your business.
 And so finding customers soon becomes a pressing need for all new business owners.

 In this post, I summarize the four reasons why people struggle to get the results they want in their business.
 I also share what to do so that you can avoid making the same mistakes.

 One of my core beliefs is the importance of providing immense value to the world.
 The more value you put out, the more it comes back to you in the form of money and impact.